Bios-Marcel/cordless/README.md

 `$GOPATH/bin/cordless`.
 In order to be able to run this from your terminal, `$GOPATH/bin` has to be in your `PATH` variable.

-### Configuration
+### Login

-You have got two login choice, either you use your username and password or you use your current authentication token.
-Using your password only works if your account does not have Two-Factor authentication, which is you should use!

-Besides your login data / token, cordless doesn't need anything else.
-The application will ask you to input the token in case it can't be found.
+On launch, cordless will offer you two login methods:

+1. Using an authentication token
+2. Using username and password

+I recommend the first way, as the second one won't work anyway in case you have two-factor authentication enabled.
+After logging on using either method, your token is stored locally on your machine.
+The token will not be encrypted, so be careful with your configuration file.

+**THIS APPLICATION NEVER SAVES YOUR PASSWORD LOCALLY.**

+#### How to retrieve your token

 In order to retrieve your token, simply follow the steps in the graphic below:

 ![Steps to retrieve discord token - by ripcord](https://cancel.fm/ripcord/static/app_misc/discord_token_howto_en-US.png)

-After retrieving the token, you have to insert it into the input prompt.

-Alternative, you can manually insert it into your configuration file.
-In order to find the location of the configuration file, simply run cordless via your terminal and check the output, as it will tell you, where its configuration file lies.

-The token will be saved on your machine, but it won't be encrypted, so be careful with your configuration file.

 ## Features

+*This list might be incomplete.*

 * Guilds
   * Enter channels